shawtydubs/time_tracking/README.md

 Adding & Deleting Projects
 ---
-To add a project, simply add the project next in the input box and hit Enter.
+To add a project, simply add the project into the input box at the top and hit Enter.

 To delete a single project, click the X to the right of the project you want to delete.